SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   find more articles on that topic to illustrate the problem.

 ## Task 2: Add a cluster membership management tool

+**Remarks**:

+  - Do not forget to create a dedicated branch on your repo.
+On your host, you can do the following command assuming you are on `task-1` branch:

+    ```
+    # Go to the folder where you have cloned the repo
+    cd <root folder of your repository>

+    # Create and checkout the branch
+    git checkout -b task-2

+    # Keep track of your branch on GitHub
+    git push -u origin task-2
+    ```

 During this task, we will focus on how to make our infrastructure more flexible.
 To achieve this goal, we need a tool that allow each node to know about the other nodes.